parser-tongue/ALP-Corpus/README.md

 1. **Data_Collection.ipynb** catalogs some of the code used to collect the texts
 2. **Corpus.ipynb** was used to produce the graphs in the thesis
-3. **Load_Training_Corpora.ipynb** Gets the training corpora for the Normalizer and calculates the baseline ERR
+3. **Load_Training_Corpora.ipynb** Gets the training corpora for the dialect Normalizer and calculates the baseline ERR
 4. **Train_Normalizer.ipynb** trains and saves the normalizer
 5. **Test_Normalizer.ipynb** normalizes the ALP corpus of folk songs
 6. **Embedded_Topic_Model.ipynb** sets up and models the topics.
 Code for the last hyperparameter sweep configuration is still present.